 A BOP provides general liability and property protection for manufacturers, but it doesn’t shield against employee injuries and other risks.
 Manufacturing business owners should also consider:

 General liability insurance: Manufacturers that don't purchase a BOP should at least consider general liability insurance to protect against basic manufacturing risks.

 Workers’ compensation insurance: Required in almost every state for manufacturing businesses that have employees, workers’ comp can cover medical costs for work injuries.

-Umbrella insurance: Also called excess liability insurance, this policy boosts coverage on a general liability, employer’s liability, or commercial auto policy once the limit is reached.
+Commercial umbrella insurance: This policy boosts coverage on a general liability, employer’s liability, or commercial auto insurance policy once its limit is reached.

 Are you ready to safeguard your manufacturing business with a business owner’s policy?
 Complete Insureon’s easy online application today.
 Once you find the right policy, you can begin coverage in less than 24 hours.